CLL80/bluprint/Readme.md

 };
 ```

 bluprint also allows generation of application structures utilizing pods.
-Here's an example strucuture we want to blueprint and generate.
+Here's an example structure we want to blueprint and generate.

 ```
 project